diascarolina/diascarolina/README.md

 ### 🔎 Main Skills, Tools & Interests

 - 🟣 Python and its data science and machine learning libraries
-- 🔵 SQL and databases
+- 🔵 Machine Learning and Deep Learning
 - 🟢 Data science, data analysis and data visualization
 - 🟡 Statistics and mathematics
 - 🟠 Software development
-- 🔴Machine Learning and Deep Learning
+- 🔴 SQL and databases
 - ...

 ### 📊 Projects